Planet-friendly Recycled pots

-We always encourage repurposing pots if you can, but we now feel much more confident that when you recycle, the loop can be continuous, having a much lower carbon footprint and therefore less environmental impact than all of the current alternative packaging materials.
+We always encourage the repurposing pots if you can, but we now feel much more confident that when you recycle, the loop can be continuous, having a much lower carbon footprint and therefore less environmental impact than all of the currently available alternative packaging materials.

 What is rPET?

 rPET is post consumer recycled PET (polyethylene terephthalate) which has long been used to package foodstuffs.

 rPET is very sustainable as it can be 100% completely recycled, giving it a lower carbon footprint than virgin PET.
 It takes less energy to produce (around a quarter of that of virgin PET) and, because it is lighter, costs less to transport, having both an economic and environmental impact.

 rPET remains recyclable many times, so when you recycle your used pots it means they will not be thrown to landfill or left to wash around our oceans.
 This has a massive positive impact on reducing pollution as, by becoming post consumer waste, it becomes a reusable commodity that helps companies like Veganicity to meet their social, environmental and sustainability goals.

 Why is the pot not 100% recycled?